A photograph of entrepreneur Gregory S. McNeal in a white Todd Snyder sweater.

 Greg McNeal is an entrepreneur, professor, and investor.
 He co-founded AirMap, a multinational aerospace and defense company honored as an Inc.com 25 Most Disruptive Company, a Los Angeles Business Journal Innovation Award Winner, and a Consumer Electronics Show “Innovation Award” recipient.
 Walmart’s delivery subsidiary acquired the company in 2021.

-The companies he founded or serves on the corporate board of have raised over $100 million in funding from Microsoft, Flexport, Sony, Qualcomm, Rakuten, Baidu, Airbus, and top global financial services and venture capital funds including Greycroft, Social Capital, General Catalyst, Lux Capital, Bullpen Capital, Bay Bridge Ventures, Teamworthy Ventures, Operate Studio, TenOneTen, Temasek, Macquarie Group, Graph Ventures and many others.
+He invests in and advises companies and entrepreneurs in SAAS, Defense, AI, and entertainment (just to name a few industries!).
+The companies he founded or serves on the corporate board of have raised over $100 million in funding with his direct participation in the process.
+Those investors include Microsoft, Flexport, Sony, Qualcomm, Rakuten, Baidu, Airbus, and top global financial services and venture capital funds including Greycroft, Social Capital, General Catalyst, Lux Capital, Bullpen Capital, Bay Bridge Ventures, Teamworthy Ventures, Operate Studio, TenOneTen, Temasek, Macquarie Group, Graph Ventures and many others.
+The companies he advises have raised substantially more funding, in part due to his advice and mentorship.

 In addition to his entrepreneurial work, he has a passion for film and has supported as a producer the documentary To The Journey: Looking Back on Star Trek Voyager, along with six other films.
 He advised the award-winning documentary They Say It Can’t Be Done and appeared in the documentary Superman and the Moral Debate.
 Greg is the co-author of Saddam On Trial: Understanding and Debating the Iraqi High Tribunal, winner of the Association Internationale de Droit Pénal Book of the Year award.